-The TCJA is applicable for tax years beginning after December 31, 2017, imposes a limitation on business interest expense of many taxpayers, with exceptions for small businesses (those with three-year average annual gross receipts not exceeding \$29 million in 2023).
+The TCJA is applicable for tax years beginning after December 31, 2017, imposes a limitation on business interest expense of many taxpayers, with exceptions for small businesses (those with three-year average annual gross receipts not exceeding \$30 million in 2024).
 For each tax year, businesses are required to compute their adjusted taxable income to determine their eligibility to deduct business interest expense paid during the year.
-The deductible business expense is limited to 30% of the computed adjusted taxable income, and the computation for adjusted taxable income (ATI) included an addback for tax depreciation and amortization.
-Practically, ATI is roughly equivalent to earnings before interest, taxes, depreciation, and amortization (EBITDA) for tax years that began before January 1, 2022.
-For tax years beginning on or after that date, ATI is roughly equivalent to earnings before interest and taxes (EBIT).
+The deductible business expense is limited to 30% of the computed adjusted taxable income, and the computation for adjusted taxable income (ATI) includes an addback for tax depreciation and amortization.
+For tax years beginning on or after January 1, 2022, ATI is roughly equivalent to earnings before interest and taxes (EBIT).